How to Overcome the 3 Biggest Marketing Challenges Facing the Financial Industry

 2. Distribution of services

-With the changing role of brick-and-mortar branches and the growing importance of digital, the service mix should be informed by data to make the most of changing patterns in channel usage.
+With the changing role of brick-and-mortar branches and the growing importance of digital – especially after a tumultuous 2020 – the service mix should be informed by data to make the most of changing patterns in channel usage.

 3. Brand loyalty

-By becoming more reliant on data analytics that digital affords, financial institutions can tailor advice, develop products and provide offers relevant to individuals across their product range, that new market challengers will struggle to compete with.
+By becoming more reliant on data analytics that digital affords, financial institutions can tailor advice, develop products and provide offers relevant to individuals across their prospect and customer base, that new market challengers will struggle to compete with.

-No longer loyal to financial institutions, today’s consumer now has the option to move fluidly and independently between different providers, which poses a real threat to financial services market.
+No longer adamantly loyal to longstanding financial institutions, today’s consumer now has the option and willingness to move fluidly and independently between different providers, which poses a real threat to financial services market.

 The new entrants to the market have built agile, convenient digital experiences that customers now expect.
 If traditional institutions do not adapt, they face being left behind.